 There are essential pieces of information that a writer must provide about the articles, texts and other sources they have drawn on.
 Some or all of them are necessary to uniquely identify and locate the original source, or to find similar materials.

-Guides: The Publication Manual of the American Psychological Association, Sixth Edition (R 808 P96 2009 in our Library) is the official APA style guide.
+Guides: The Publication Manual of the American Psychological Association, Seventh Edition (R 808 P96 2020 in our Library) is the official APA style guide.
 This is the definitive text for APA formatting and citation.
 Additionally, Purdue University offers a free Web-based guide, the Purdue Owl.
 Faculty overwhelmingly refer their students to Purdue Owl as a catch-all citation and formatting aide.

 Time and Planning: First and foremost, give yourself time for your assignment.
 Keep careful track of what you read, and if there are ideas or quotes you think you will use, find a system to label them with the information you will need to reference them later.

 Citation Help: For citation assistance, you can always contact the Allen Memorial Library.
-Professional librarians are available to assist you with citation help, research assistance, and training on EasyBib and library databases.
-Librarians are available in person, over the phone, and online (by email, Sype, and IM chat).
+Professional librarians are available to assist you with citation help, research assistance, and training on library databases.
+Librarians are available in person, over the phone, via email, and through livechat.